 Hi, I'm Julian.
 Welcome to my page!

 I am a theoretical cosmologist, joining the UT Austin Department of Astronomy as Assistant Professor in 2023.
 I'm currently working as a long-term Clay fellow at the Harvard-Smithsonian Center for Astrophysics.
-Before that I was a postdoctoral fellow in Jefferson Lab, also at Harvard, working with Cora Dvorkin and Avi Loeb.
-I got my PhD from Johns Hopkins University, under the supervision of Marc Kamionkowski.
+Before that I was a postdoctoral fellow at the Harvard Physics Department.
+I got my PhD from Johns Hopkins University in 2017, under the supervision of Marc Kamionkowski.

 My work is at the intersection of particle physics and astrophysics.
 Recently, I have focused on learning about cosmology, galaxy formation, and dark-matter microphysics from the first galaxies.
 This includes using UV LFs from Hubble as well as the 21-cm line of hydrogen, where I'm part of the HERA experiment.
 I have developed the latter both as a new dark-matter probe and as a standard ruler (using velocity-induced acoustic oscillations, or VAOs).
 My interests also include gravitational lensing, the large-scale structure, light relics, primordial black holes, fast radio bursts, and the cosmic microwave background.

 You can find my full CV here, and my publications in